meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-01.md

 - Extract the value of the query string parameter `token`
 - Assign that value to the variable `token` (already declared at block scope)
 - Set the text property of the HTML element with id `my-token` to the value of the `token` variable
-- Note, jQuery is already referenced on the page for you to use if you would like
+- **Note:** jQuery is already referenced on the page for you to use if you would like

 ## Success Criteria